-- > I am a European student without a European Health Insurance Card (EHIC).

-- > I am a European student with an S1 form.

-- > I am not a European student.
+- > I am a European student with an S1 form. - > I am not a European student.

 I don't need to register if:

 - > I am European and I have a European Health Insurance Card (EHIC) or a temporary certificate.
 My medical costs will be reimbursed at the same level as they would be in my home country.
 This card must be valid until the end of the current academic year. - > Regardless of my nationality, I have already been enrolled at a French higher education establishment.
 I check with the Caisse primaire d'assurance maladie (CPAM) that I am properly affiliated.